Stowell-Lab/SkillCenter-LMS/README.md

 ## Smoke Tests

-Run these tests with fictional records in a non-production environment.
+Run these tests with fictional records in a nonproduction environment.

 1. **Identity isolation**
    - Sign in as Test Student A.